Azure/ResourceModules/docs/wiki/Home.md

 # Scope

-Following, you can find an abstract overview of everything in- and out-of-scope of this repository.
+In next section, you can find an overview of what is in scope and what is out of scope for CARML.

 ## In Scope

-- **Module library:** A collection of comprehensive, reusable, Bicep-based building blocks to deploy Azure resources, that can be combined to create & orchestrate more complex, multi-module Azure solutions.
+- **Module library ** is a  collection of comprehensive, reusable, Bicep-based building blocks to deploy Azure resources.
+It can also be be combined to create & orchestrate more complex, multi-module Azure solutions.
-- **CI environment:** Pipelines to validate modules & publish the successfully validated ones to a target location, using semantic versioning.
-Available with both GitHub Workflows and Azure DevOps pipelines.
+- **CI environment** Is devops pipelines.
+It can be use to validate modules and to publish module which are  successfully validated to a target location.
+It uses semantic versioning  and it can be use with both GitHub Workflows and Azure DevOps pipelines.
-- **Documentation:** Including design principles and usage of [The library](./The%20library) and [The CI environment](./The%20CI%20environment) as well as step-by-step guidelines on how to start leveraging them - see in the [Getting started](./Getting%20started) section.
+- **Documentation** Including design principles,  usage of [The library](./The%20library) and [The CI environment](./The%20CI%20environment).
+It also includes  step-by-step guidelines on how to start utilizing CARML Library.
+For more detail please refer to  [Getting started](./Getting%20started) section.

 ## Out of Scope

-- **Orchestration:** Orchestrated, multi-module solutions such as workloads or applications intended for production environments.
+- **Orchestration:** Orchestrated, multi-module solutions such as workloads or applications intended.
+As mention earlier, you can use modules to assemble such application /workload deploy workload.
-- **Real-time Updates:** Modules are updated on a best effort basis by a group of committed contributors.
 - **Languages:** Other domain-specific languages (DSL), like _Terraform_.

+## Module update frequency
+Modules are updated by a group of committed contributors.

 # Reporting Issues